-Broadcom Inc announced on Wednesday a deal of $18.9 billion to buy CA Inc. The chipmaker is looking to venture far beyond their realms of semiconductors.
-Broadcom’s chips power smartphones, computers and the like, whereas CA specializes in software and they had been looking to expand their business.
-CA Technologies CEO Mike Gregoire too has been looking for a deal for some time.
+Broadcom Inc announced a deal of $18.9 billion to buy CA Inc on Wednesday.
+The chipmaker is looking to venture far beyond its realm of semiconductors.
+Broadcom’s chips power smartphones, computers, and the like, whereas CA specializes in software, and they had been looking to expand their business.
+CA Technologies CEO Mike Gregoire to has been looking for a deal for some time.

 Broadcom’s main business is becoming more competitive as major customers like Apple and Samsung look to consolidate supplier relationships and slash costs.
-This lead to the pursuit of Qualcomm by Broadcom.
-Just four months back US President Donald Trump blocked Broadcom’s $117 billion bid for Qualcomm Inc stating that the company posed a security threat to the country.
+This led to the pursuit of Qualcomm by Broadcom.
+Just four months back, US President Donald Trump blocked Broadcom’s $117 billion bid for Qualcomm Inc, stating that the company posed a security threat to the country.
 Since then, Broadcom has redomiciled from Singapore to the US which conveniently put them outside the purview of the Committee on Foreign Investment in the US.

 The new deal looks like a financial investment on Broadcom’s part and their acquisition of CA brought Broadcom shares down by 7%.
 RBC Capital Markets analyst Amit Daryanani wrote, “Investors will wrestle and try to gain comfort in (the) strategic rationale and its impact to capital allocation.”
 Broadcom will definitely benefit primarily from CA’s recurring revenue.
 Last year, Broadcom acquired Brocade Communications Systems for $5.5 billion.

 The mainframes provided by Brocade is more or less same as CA’s but the Chief Financial Officer of Broadcom, Tom Krause defended the deal by pointing to the experience the company already has in selling networking gear to big business operating data centers.